500 (card game): Play

 The game focuses on tricks.
 The lead starts with the player who won the bidding.
-In some variations, the player to the dealer's left leads first regardless of who won the bid.
 Players must follow suit if they can (this includes the left bower or any other card that is considered a trump, if trump is led).
 If a player no longer has any cards of the suit that is led, they may play any card in their hand.
 After all four players have played a card, the highest trump takes the trick.
-If no trump is played, the highest card of the lead suit wins the trick.
+If no trump is played, the highest card of the led suit wins the trick.
 The winner of the trick leads on the next trick.
 Once all ten tricks have been played, the hand is scored.
 The player to the left of the previous dealer deals for the next hand, so that the deal moves clockwise around the table.

-Double nullo may be called by one partner even if the other partner passes.
-In this instance the player who calls nullo draws in his/her partner and both must play and not take any tricks.
-The person who calls double nullo picks up the kitty and gives the five cards he/she wants to discard to their partner.
-Their partner then must take those five cards and pick the ones he/she wants to keep and discard the rest.
+Joker

+The joker is always the highest card.
+If there are trumps, the joker is the highest trump.
+In no trumps (including misère) the joker can be played only when the player cannot follow suit.
+When leading the joker, a player can nominate it into a suit.
+Other players need to follow the nominated suit.
+The joker can be led at any time and nominated to any suit even if the player holds cards in the suit.